Resistance values under transformations in regular triangular grids: Conclusion

 \end{conjecture} \begin{remark} The conjecture was tested on several dozen initial values for which it is true.
-The conjecture has implications of edge values in consecutive reductions of an initial grid. \end{remark}
+The conjecture has implications for edge values in consecutive reductions of an initial grid. \end{remark}

 This conjecture is a simple example of the plethora of patterns and conjectures that loom in the $n$-grids and their reduction.
 In fact these reduction patterns of the $n$-grids lie in a 5-dimensional space.
 The five dimensions are as follows. \begin{itemize} \item $n$ is the number of rows in the initial $n$-grid \item $k$ is the number of row reductions that produce an $n-k$-grid under study \item The $n-k$ grid is further dimensionalized by \begin{itemize} \item rows, $r$ \item diagonals $d$ \item edges $e$. \end{itemize} \end{itemize}